 Also, it is important for you to communicate with your medical professionals that you are expecting Trailblazer to pick you up after your appointment.
 There may be things the medical provider can do to make certain you are able to catch the bus at the time you already have scheduled.
 If you are ever concerned that your appointment is taking longer than anticipated and you may not be finished in time for your scheduled ride home, you should ask the medical facility to contact Trailblazer and let us know.

-Normal bus rides may be scheduled up to one week in advance, and volunteer drivers may be requested up to one month in advance.
+Normal bus rides may be scheduled up to one week in advance.
 Standing orders may be scheduled up to two weeks in advance.
 Same day ride requests may be accommodated, but it is best to make reservations for the bus at least 24 hours in advance or as early as possible.
-It is recommended that volunteer driver rides be scheduled at least one week in advance, or five business days.
 Customers are welcome to ask dispatchers what patterns typically develop during certain times of the year.
 However, rides cannot be scheduled beyond the parameters that have bene established.

 Customers should be aware that the ability to schedule a ride is subject to working around other rides that have already been scheduled.
 Although there are times of the day, days of the week, or months of the year when scheduling a ride may be more difficult due to increased demand, please do not be discouraged from calling to find out what may be available.
 Also, customers are encouraged to call several times to see if any new options exist.
 Schedules change frequently, which may create different opportunities to schedule rides, especially on the same day.
 Dispatchers always welcome your calls.